Programs and Initiatives

 Market Square Public Art Program

-TALKPGH was initiative of the City of Pittsburgh's Department of City Planning in 2012, designed to engage neighbors in shaping the future of the city, informing the City’s comprehensive plan and its art and design sections.
+TALKPGH was initiative of the City of Pittsburgh's Department of City Planning in 2012, designed to engage neighbors in shaping the future of the city and informing the City’s comprehensive plan in its' art and design sections.

 TALKPGH was made possible by: